madziabe/Poem/README.md

 # Poem
 This is an open source poem.
 All contributions would be great!
+Some not so much :-(